Welcome to Global Voices!

 Try to keep paragraphs between one to three concise sentences.

-If you are unsure about sentence length, try to say the sentence out loud at a relaxed pace in a single breath.
+If you are unsure about sentence length, read the sentence out loud at a relaxed pace in a single breath.
 If you can't finish the sentence easily, you may want to break it up into two or more different sentences.
-Remember, we want to feed the story to the reader in short, digestible bites.
-Give the reader too much information, and he or she will choke.
+Remember most GV stories also get translated into other languages, and translators will appreciate shorter sentences.
+So we want to feed the story to the reader in short, digestible bites — give the reader too much information, and they will choke.

 Most of the time, it is better to use active voice instead of passive voice in your writing.
 This way, we keep people as the focus of our posts and not the events that happen around them.

 PASSIVE: The meeting was protested by angry residents.

 This is passive.
 The meeting is the subject of the sentence instead of the protesters.